About the Journal

 The target audience is professionals with an interest in health and aged care services, research, management and policy development.
 The Governance and management of APJHM are jointly shared by a published agreement between ACHSM and the Society of Health Administration Programs in Education (SHAPE).

 The mission of the APJHM is to advance understanding of the management of health and aged care service organisations within the Asia Pacific region through the publication of empirical research, theoretical and conceptual developments and analysis and discussion of current management practices.

-The APJHM seeks to promote the discipline of health management throughout the region by:
+The APJHM aims to promote the discipline of health management throughout the region by:

-- facilitating transfer of knowledge among readers by widening the evidence base for management practices;
+- facilitating the transfer of knowledge among readers by widening the evidence base for management practices;

 Open Access and no fees:

 The Asia Pacific Journal of Health Management (APJHM) is the pure gold open access journal.
-All articles published in the journal provide worldwide, barrier-free access to the full-text of articles online, immediately on publication under a creative commons license.
-All articles are rigorously peer-reviewed retaining the quality hallmarks of the academic publishing process that authors would experience in publishing in any traditional journal.
-Authors are allowed use of published articles for personal use, subject to appropriate recognition of the publication in the Journal.
+All articles published in the journal provide worldwide, barrier-free access to the full-text of articles online, immediately on publication under a creative commons license of CC BY-NC 4.0.
 The Asia Pacific Journal of Health Management (APJHM) does not charge fees to authors or readers.
 It has adopted a policy to publish articles when ready but aggregates the published articles into issues published three times a year.
 It is an electronic, online publication.

 *Print 1(1);2006 - 5(1);2010 Online 4(2);2009 - current